SantoriniDave.com

 • Families: The London Eye, SEA LIFE Aquarium, Jubilee Gardens, river walks, and large modern hotels make this one of London’s easier family bases.

-• River views: Some of London’s best hotel views are found here, especially around Westminster Bridge, County Hall, The Shard, and the Blackfriars/Bankside stretch.
+• River views: Some of London’s best hotel views are here, especially around Westminster Bridge, County Hall, The Shard, and the Blackfriars/Bankside stretch.

 • Theater and culture: The National Theatre, Southbank Centre, BFI, Shakespeare’s Globe, and Tate Modern are all nearby.